djkoloski/davidkoloski_me/content/blog/intelligent-brute-forcing.md

 Well that's a little disappointing.
 At least, it is if you only look at the individual benchmarks.
 Two went up by around 5-15%, and one went down by over 50%.
 So while it wasn't a unilateral gain, it did give us a net benefit overall.
 And now, if we can improve our heuristic function somehow we can gain the benefit from that too.
-Let's take a look awt our explored states (and branching factor):
+Let's take a look at our explored states (and branching factor):

 | Puzzle       | Solution Length | Before (BF)    | After (BF)     | Change   |
 |--------------|----------------:|---------------:|---------------:|---------:|